G. Albert Lansburgh: Life and career

 Lansburgh was born in Colombia (in a part of the country that is now Panama) and raised largely in San Francisco.
 After graduating from that city's Boys High School in 1894, Lansburgh enrolled in the University of California, Berkeley.
 While a student there, he worked part-time in the offices of prominent San Francisco architect Bernard Maybeck.
 Upon graduation, he moved to Paris, where in 1901, he was enrolled in the prestigious École des Beaux-Arts, earning a diploma in March 1906.

 Lansburgh returned to the Bay Area in May 1906, one month after the region had been devastated by the San Francisco earthquake and subsequent fires.
 First in partnership with Bernard Julius Joseph for two years, then in his own practice, Lansburgh designed numerous buildings in the recovering city.
-Among these were four of the seven Carnegie branch libraries for the city [Mission (1915); Sunset (1918); North Beach (1921); and Presidio (1921)] and his first theater, for the San Francisco–based Orpheum Theater Circuit.
+Among these were four of the seven Carnegie branch libraries for the city and his first theater, for the San Francisco–based Orpheum Theater Circuit.
 In his long career thereafter, Lansburgh become known primarily as a theater architect, designing more than 50 of them, many for the Orpheum Circuit and its successor firm, RKO.
 He continued to design other buildings, including Oakland's Temple Sinai in 1914.